 Am I covered if an earthquake disrupts my trip?

-Does ACC cover me if I'm injured in Japan?
+Does Medicare cover me in Japan?

 Do I need a visa for Japan?